 Community Benefit schemes should cover the whole of the lifecycle of a project or development and recognise the stages in its lifecycle.

+Some projects, in particular but not only renewable energy projects, include a decommissioning phase.
 Decommissioning of a project and the restoration of the land involved has the potential to have as adverse effect on communities as commissioning and build.
 Recognition of this phase of a project should be built into the amount, type and scheduling of the CBCs offered.